In seismic shift, Warner Bros. to stream all 2021 films

 Sarnoff called it a “temporary solution” and a “one-year plan.”
 The studio said other options — releasing big-budget films solely in reduced capacity theaters or delaying films another year — weren't appealing.
 Warner Bros.' move amounts to an acknowledgement that any full rebound for theaters is still a year or more away.

 HBO Max is only available in the United States.
-Internationally, the studio’s 17 films planned for 2021 release will rollout in theaters.
+Internationally, the studio’s 17 films planned for 2021 release will roll out exclusively in theaters.

 Warner Bros.'
 2021 slate includes many of the expected top movies of the year, including “Dune,” “The Suicide Squad,” “Tom & Jerry,” “The Conjuring: The Devil Make Me Do It,” “King Richard” and “Judas and the Black Messiah.”

 The move by Warner Bros. only makes the pain being felt by exhibitors all the more acute.
 Having been shuttered for much of the year, cinemas reopened nationwide in late summer except in some key locations, including Los Angeles and New York.
-But with most major releases postponed and surging virus cases, about 60% of theaters have since closed again.
+But with most major releases postponed and virus cases surging, about 60% of theaters have since closed again.
 Regal Cinemas, the country's second largest chain, has shut all its doors.
-The National Association of Theater Owners didn't immediately comment Thursday.
+Following Warner Bros.' announcement, shares of AMC Entertainment fell 16%; Cinemark was down 22%.

+AMC vehemently disagreed with Warner Bros.' strategy.
+Adam Aron, chief executive of the world's largest chain, said AMC had gone along with the “Wonder Woman 1984” plans because of the virus surge.
+But he said AMC would oppose the same approach into 2021, when a vaccine could accelerate a recovery.

+“Clearly WarnerMedia intends to sacrifice a considerable portion of the profitability of its movie studio, and that of its production partners and filmmakers, to subsidize HBO Max," said Aron in a statement.
+"As for AMC, we will do all in our power to ensure that Warner does not do so at our expense.”

-Under chief executive Jason Kilar, the former Hulu chief, the AT&T-owned WarnerMedia recently reorganized to further prioritize its streaming service.
+Under chief executive Jason Kilar, the former Hulu chief, WarnerMedia recently reorganized to further prioritize its streaming service.
 He has moved aggressively to boost HBO Max, even if it comes at the expense of the theatrical marketplace.
+After a rocky rollout, HBO Max said in October that nearly 9 million people were using HBO Max, though 29 million had access to the streaming service as part of their HBO subscriptions.
+For comparison, Disney+ has about 74 million subscribers, though it's available worldwide.

 “Our content is extremely valuable, unless it’s sitting on a shelf not being seen by anyone,” said Kilar in a statement.
 “We believe this approach serves our fans, supports exhibitors and filmmakers, and enhances the HBO Max experience, creating value for all.”